 Renewal just come through?
 Haggle to save money

 We regularly get complaints about breakdown companies jacking up the prices from one year to the next.
 You need to be vigilant, especially if you've signed up to an auto-renew process.

 Keep an eye out for your annual renewal letter/email.
 If the price has increased, shop around.
 Find competing quotes and ask your current provider to meet them.
 You may find it offers to match the price.
 If it won’t, don’t accept the rise.
 Instead, cancel and go to another well-rated provider.

 In a haggling survey we conducted (October 2016), the average saving made by 519 people who contested their annual breakdown renewal quote with the AA or RAC was £52.
 That's enough for a full tank of fuel.

 A further survey a year later (October 2017*) discovered that the average saving across the industry is £35.

 Haggling for car breakdown cover

 Car breakdown companies expect you to haggle.
-It's largely cheaper for them to keep existing customers, rather than buy new ones, so haggling is being built into pricing structures.
-So you contacting your provider to haggle is a conversation it is expecting you to have.
+It's largely cheaper for them to keep existing customers, rather than buy new ones.

-When we surveyed UK customers* to ask them about which companies they haggle with, only 9% said they had haggled for car breakdown cover.
-Which, to us, says that more of us need to be doing it.
+When we surveyed UK customers** to ask them about which companies they haggle with, only 9% said they had haggled for car breakdown cover.
+More people need to be doing it.

 We asked ex-salespeople and successful hagglers for tips they'd give people when haggling.
 Here's what they said: